sddm/sddm/README.md

 There are a few sample themes distributed with SDDM.
 They can be used as a starting point for new themes.

-SDDM is developed by volunteers, please consider [donating](https://www.bountysource.com/teams/sddm) money that can be used to support the features that you most desire.

 ## SCREENSHOTS

 ![sample screenshot](https://raw.github.com/sddm/sddm/master/src/greeter/theme/maui.jpg)